Music Monday: June 3, 2024

 If I had to pick a secondary soundtrack to my teenage years, Steely Dan would be at the top of that list.
 I enjoyed their music a lot, but they always seemed to be in my peripheral view rather than my focus.
 I am not sure why, perhaps because I was in sensory overload with my primary focus on Bruce Springsteen, Eric Clapton, Elton & Bernie, Motown/soul music and The Beatles.
 But there was no mistaking Steely Dan’s musical talent and knack for songwriting.

-Over the years a few well known musicians were in the band including two future Doobie Brothers, Jeff “Skunk” Baxter & Michael McDonald.
-Guest musicians included Marc Knopfler of Dire Straits, Steve Porcaro of Toto, Larry Carlton & Rick Derringer on guitar, David Sanborn on saxophone and Jim Gordon on drums.
-Becker passed away in 2017, leaving Fagen as the sole surviving core member.
-But what a legacy of music both men gave us.
+Over the years future Doobie Brother Michael McDonald joined the band and they welcomed guest musicians including Marc Knopfler of Dire Straits, Steve Porcaro of Toto, Larry Carlton & Rick Derringer on guitar, David Sanborn on saxophone and Jim Gordon on drums.
+Becker passed away in 2017 but what a legacy of music the both men gave us.

 Steely Dan’s 1972 debut album and core members Walter Becker (L) and Donald Fagen (R).
 (Images found online.
 Original sources unknown.)